Below are some Guidelines for Books and Conversation Starters to browse before your Human Library session.

-On April 24, you and your Reader will connect to the Zoom session.
+On the date of the event, you and your Reader will connect to the Zoom session.
 A moderator will greet and connect you.
-(There may be a few minutes wait time.
-We're new at this, too!)

 You'll have 20-30 minutes to tell your story and enjoy a dialog with each of your Readers.
 You can take a break between Readers.
 To keep in mind: